-Position papers are due on Sunday February 11th.
+The deadline for position papers has changed!
+Position papers are now due on Wednesday February 13thto give our delegates a few extra days to complete them.
 Only position papers handed in by the deadline will be considered for an award at the end of the conference.
 Remember, delegates representing countries designated red in the registration form will be denied voting privileges if a position paper has not been received.
 Position papers can be emailed to committee emails, listed below

 Note: We only require one paper per country for the Security Council.

 NOTE: For Press-specific position paper guidelines, scroll to the bottom of the page